Human Resources Committee charter

 1. Mandate

-1.1 The mandate of the Human Resources Committee is to assist the Board of Management in fulfilling its oversight responsibilities by reviewing the management of human resources within the Agency and providing recommendations and advice on the Agency's human resources management strategies, risks, initiatives, and policies.
+1.1 The Human Resources Committee (Committee) of the Board of Management (Board) of the Canada Revenue Agency (Agency) assists the Board in fulfilling its oversight responsibilities reviewing the management of human resources within the Agency, and providing recommendations and advice on the Agency’s human resources management strategies, initiatives, policies, internal controls, and considering the associated risks.

 2. Composition

-2.1 The Committee will be comprised of a minimum of at least three directors from the Board, including a Chair, and a Vice-Chair.
+2.1 The Committee will be comprised of a minimum of three directors of the Board, including a Chair and Vice-Chair.

-2.2 Based upon changes in Board membership throughout the year, the Chair of the Board, in consultation with the Chair of the Committee, will review the composition of the Committee and recommend to the Board any changes in Committee membership.
+2.2 Based upon changes in Board membership and/or on an annual basis, the Chair of the Board, in consultation with the Chair and Vice-Chair of the Committee, will review the composition of the Committee and recommend to the Board any changes in Committee membership, if required.
 All changes in Committee membership will be approved by resolution of the Board at the earliest opportunity.

 3. Responsibilities and duties